hangrum/bash-scripts-collection/README.md

-# Bash & Automation Scripts
+# System Automation Scripts

-This is a collection of scripts and playbooks I developed to tackle various system management, automation, and troubleshooting tasks.
+This is a curated collection of scripts and playbooks I developed to tackle various system management, automation, and troubleshooting tasks.
 Each script is designed to simplify workflows, improve efficiency, and handle large-scale operations when necessary.

 ---